phoolcmd/Single-Osc-FM-Synth-with-ADSR-and-Variable-State-Filter/README.md

-# Single-Osc-FM-Synth-with-ADSR-and-Variable-State-Filter
+# FM Synthesizer with ADSR and Variable State Filter

-**FM Synthesizer with ADSR and Variable State Filter** This is a basic synthesizer built using the JUCE API.
+This is a basic synthesizer built using the JUCE API.
 It features a single oscillator FM synth with ADSR envelope, variable state filter, and modulation envelope.
 This synthesizer is suitable for producing a wide range of sounds, from classic bell-like FM timbres to more complex, evolving textures.

 # Building from Source